mrharel/babajs/README.md

 * **Sub Templating** &ndash; you can call to render a template from another templates, so it makes it easier to devide templates into logic units, and use them where needed.
 * **Dependency Management** &ndash; you can tell BabaJS if a template has dependencies, like JS or CSS files, and BabaJS will fetch these dependencies before rendering the template, only if needed.
 * **Fast** &ndash; BabaJS compiles the templates in order to achive fast execution.
-* **Text Based** &ndash; BabaJS is doing text manipulation and doesn�t work on the DOM elements, thus allowing it to work on Node.JS as well.
+* **Text Based** &ndash; BabaJS is doing text manipulation and doesn&lsquo;t work on the DOM elements, thus allowing it to work on Node.JS as well.
 * **No Framework Dependencies** &ndash; you can use BabaJS with any framework you are already using, BabaJS is written using raw Javascript.
 * **Formatting Flags** &ndash; you can specify formatting flags to control the way the final output of BabaJS is being formatted.
 BabaJS allows you to attach a hook to format the final output before it is passed back.
 BabaJS has some predefined flags to output secure HTML (i.e escaping some HTML tags).